supaglue-labs/supaglue/docs/docs/platform/overview.md

 There are two core access patterns when using Supaglue:

-1. **Managed sncs**: Syncing data from providers to a database Destination in your cloud.
+1. **Managed syncs**: Syncing data from providers to a database Destination in your cloud.
 Managed Syncs allows you to query third-party Provider data in your infrastructure.
 2. **Actions API**: Write real-time data synchronously to Providers using modern HTTP APIs.

 Both access patterns operate on objects.